Modi Sarkar 2.0: 51 of 56 ministers are crorepatis

 This would mean that 91 per cent of the Ministers are crorepatis says a report by the Association for Democratic Reforms.

 The average assets per Minister is Rs.14.72 crores.
-Out of the 56 Ministers analysed, 22 (39%) have declared criminal cases against themselves.
+Out of the 56 Ministers analysed, 22 (39 per cent) have declared criminal cases against themselves.

-16 (29%) Ministers have declared serious criminal cases including cases related to attempt to murder, communal disharmony, electoral violations etc.
+16 (29 per cent) Ministers have declared serious criminal cases including cases related to attempt to murder, communal disharmony, electoral violations etc.

 V. Muraleedharan from Maharashtra, Rajya Sabha Member of BJP has declared a case related to attempt to murder (IPC Section-307).